-Tuesday Pacific: 5 teams, average age = 63.
+Tuesday Pacific: 4-5 teams, average age = 64.
 10:00 am in Wayland and Medfield.
 The Pacific Division is our top weekday A level division, with the higher skilled players in their 50s, 60s, and 70s.
 Players are assigned to rosters through a draft by managers.
 Any player not drafted by a Pacific team will be placed on an Atlantic Division roster.

-Thursday Atlantic: 6 teams, average age = 68.
+Thursday Atlantic: 6-8 teams, average age = 68.
 10:00 am in Wayland and Medfield.
 The Thursday Atlantic is our B+ level division for players in their 50s, 60s, and 70s, encompassing a wide range of skills and abilities (including many Pacific Division players).
 Players are assigned to rosters through a draft by managers.

-Monday Minuteman: 8 teams, average age = 71.
+Monday Minuteman: 6-8 teams, average age = 72.
 Mondays, 10:00 am in Wayland and Medfield.
-The Monday Minuteman is a mid-level B division, encompassing a wide range of skills and abilities (including many Metro division players).
+The Monday Minuteman is a mid-level B division, encompassing a wide range of skills and abilities (including many Wednesday Pioneers Division players).
 Players are assigned to rosters by the Division Coordinator.

-Wednesday Metro: 6-8 teams, average age=75.
+Wednesday Pioneers: 6-8 teams, average age=78.
 10:00 am in Wayland and Medfield.
-The Metro Division is for players 65 and older.
-The Metro division is our of C level division, encompassing a wide range of abilities for elder players who still have the physical skills and desire to play competitive softball.
-Players are assigned to rosters by the Division coordinator.
+The Wednesday Pioneers Division is for players 65 and older.
+The Wednesday Pioneers division encompassing a wide range of abilities for elder players who still have the physical skills and desire to play competitive softball.